Key takeaways

 - Warfarin

-Note: There are no drug interactions between azithromycin and Nyquil, so you can safely take these two drugs together to ease symptoms of a cough, sore throat, headache, fever, runny nose, and sneezing.
-However, before taking NyQuil or any other cough/cold medication, check with your healthcare provider or pharmacist if the medication is safe to take with your medical conditions and/or other medications you take.
-Many cough and cold medications are not safe for people with certain conditions, such as high blood pressure or glaucoma.
+Azithromycin is typically safe to take with cold medicines.
+For example, there are no drug interactions between azithromycin and Nyquil, so you can safely take these two drugs together to ease symptoms of a cough, sore throat, headache, fever, runny nose, and sneezing.
+However, before taking NyQuil or any other cough or cold medication, check with your healthcare provider or pharmacist if the medication is safe to take with your medical conditions or other medications you take.
+Many cough and cold medications are not safe for people with certain medical conditions, such as high blood pressure or glaucoma.

 - Dizziness